 We made a pit stop to grab some fast food where we all ordered burgers.
-I went back and ask for lettuce, tomato and onions for my burger.
-I was the only one of my family that added veggies to their burger.
-I ended up getting extremely ill afterwards due to eating dirty produce.
+I went back and ask for lettuce, tomato, and onions for my burger.
+I was the only one in my family that added veggies to their burger.
+I ended up getting extremely ill afterward due to eating dirty produce.

 Basically, my body was shutting down.

 This opened my eyes.
 I essentially got sick simply from bad food.
 I decided right then that I was fully committing to losing weight.
 I already didn't want to go to the bigger pant size but I also knew that at some point, I’d be sick again.

 But I figured if I was as healthy as possible and I had a healthier immune system, then I would be able to better fight off another illness.

 The first step

 I went back to kind of what I knew from my bodybuilding days.
 At first, I started with only eating multiple times a day not just when I felt hungry.
 This was a big change for me as I was just eating when I wanted before.